Richard Somerville

-Richard Chapin James Somerville (born 30 May 1941) is an American climate scientist who is a Distinguished Professor Emeritus at Scripps Institution of Oceanography at the University of California, San Diego, where he has been a professor since 1979.
+Richard Chapin James Somerville is an American climate scientist who is a Distinguished Professor Emeritus at Scripps Institution of Oceanography at the University of California, San Diego, where he has been a professor since 1979.

 Early life

-Somerville was born in Washington, DC, USA on 30 May 1941.
 He received a B. S. in meteorology from Pennsylvania State University in 1961 and a Ph.D. in meteorology from New York University in 1966.

 Academic career

 Somerville is a theoretical meteorologist and an expert on computer simulations of the atmosphere.
 His research is on the physics of clouds and their role in the climate system.
 His interests include all aspects of climate, including climate science outreach and the interface between science and public policy.
 This research is reflected by a long list of publications in highly respected, peer reviewed journals.
 He comments frequently on climate and environmental issues for the media.
 He formally retired in 2007 but remains active in research, education and outreach.
 With Samuel S. P. Shen, he co-authored the book Climate Mathematics: Theory and Applications (Cambridge University Press, 2019).